In-patient luxury rehab center in Thailand

 What are the reasons for Impulse control disorder?

 The main reasons for impulse control disorder depend on the specific disorder.
-They’re different than causes.
+They’re different from causes.
 Reasons refer to potential motives behind specific actions.
 In most cases, these reasons are unknown.
 Impulsivity disorders are complicated, and it’s almost impossible to pinpoint specific reasons.
 The potential reasons for impulse control disorder are listed below.

 • Uncontrollable tension